Q72 (New York City bus): Bus service

 In 1954 and again in July 1960, the Green Bus Lines, Triboro Coach, and Jamaica Buses companies (all owned by the shareholders of Green Lines) proposed to take over many city-operated bus lines in Queens and Brooklyn, including the Junction Boulevard route.
 At the same time as the 1960 proposal, the New York City Transit Authority applied for an extension of the Junction Boulevard route south from Corona Avenue to Queens Boulevard (its current terminus).
 That year, the B72 was moved to the Flushing Depot in Queens.
 On January 22, 1961, the B72 was transferred to Triboro Coach and renumbered Q72.
 It was extended south to Queens Boulevard to serve burgeoning apartments in Rego Park and Elmhurst, as well as the local Alexander's department store (now the Rego Center).
 It was also extended north to the LaGuardia Airport Administration building (Marine Air Terminal).
 The Q72 was the only city route to be taken over by a private operator.
 The switch to private operations eliminated the longtime free transfer to the B58 Flushing–Ridgewood service at Corona Avenue.
 By the 1970s, the Q72 bus was truncated back to Ditmars Boulevard and 94th Street.

+MTA takeover

 On February 2, 2006, the operations of Triboro Coach were taken over by the Metropolitan Transportation Authority (MTA) under the MTA Bus Company brand.
 In September of that year, the Q72 route was extended to LaGuardia Airport.
 On October 12, 2009, buses on the Q72 were equipped with luggage racks, as part of a ten-bus pilot program on airport bus services to improve passenger flow.